-The other day I heard Krista Tippett – who interviews spiritual (in this broad sense that I am suggesting) thinkers and leaders on her radio program, On Being (check out buy Dilantin usa for some good podcasts).
+The other day I heard Krista Tippett – who interviews spiritual (in this broad sense that I am suggesting) thinkers and leaders on her radio program, On Being (check out can you buy Dilantin in mexico for some good podcasts).
 She was speaking with Richard Rohr, a Franciscan friar who is one such thinker and leader and they were discussing how the Christian churches have not served this critical dimension of human life – understanding God-Life and the universe and our place in it – but have become stuck in old and inadequate thinking about these fundamental issues: like transactional redemption or moralistic thinking or imperialistic missioning.
 On Being is a rich source of examples of how people have addressed this critical need to find meaning and live accordingly.
 I would like to focus on one that I am part of here in the Cross River NY area.
 It is called the Leatherman’s Loop.
 I have written about this elsewhere but let me give a brief background-description of the event before I comment on its significance in the context of this critical need.

 The Leatherman was a local hermit-like character in the 19th century who walked a loop of about 350 miles through Northern Westchester and Putnam counties in New York and parts of Eastern Connecticut, stopping at farms for food, but seldom speaking.
 He dressed in a crude leather outfit and slept in caves along his route, which he followed for about 25 years.
 It would appear from some sparse evidence (including a French prayer book found on his person when he died in 1889) that he was possibly of French Canadian descent with possible Native American ancestry.
 The Leatherman is buried in Sparta Cemetery in Ossining, New York.
 (You can read more about the Leatherman in The Old Leatherman, 2013 by Dan W. DeLuca and Dione Longley)